ercbk/Indiana-COVID-19-Tracker/README.md

 <img src="plots/region-pos-line-2020-04-15.png" width="3897" />

-  - The y-axis has been transformed to the log base-10 scale and taking the logarithm of an exponential curve creates a straight line.
-It’s easier for us to compare to slopes and trends of straight(-ish) lines than exponential curves.
+  - The y-axis has been transformed to the log base-10 scale.
+Slopes and trends of straight(-ish) lines are easier to compare than exponential curves.
   - The slope is an estimation of the average percentage increase per day and are estimated using the log-linear regression equation in the top left corner.
 As these lines start to curve downward, it